The Safe Pet Partnership:

 Please call for more information and to register.

-In addition to providing education about teen dating violence, consent, and healthy relationship behaviors to more than 6,500 Saratoga County students each school year, Wellspring advocates are also co-located at Shenendehowa and Saratoga Springs High Schools and are available to provide free and confidential advocacy to students.
-To learn more about our work in schools, visit our Prevention Education page.
+In addition to providing education about teen dating violence, consent, and healthy relationship behaviors to more than 6,500 high school and college students each school year, Wellspring advocates are also co-located at Shenendehowa and Saratoga Springs High Schools and are available to provide free and confidential advocacy to students.
+To learn more about the services we offer to teens and young adults, click here.

 Partnership with Local Law Enforcement: